When you have logged into a specific repository, you will be able to see all folders and files for which you have the appropriate rights.

 This folder provides you with a list of all search queries you have saved.
 Clicking on a search will execute that search again, and present the result in the Search tab.

 Clicking the ‘Documents I am editing’ option shows in the Details pane a list of all the working copies of documents that you have put in Edit Offline mode and have not yet been uploaded.
+(This text should come before the screenshot as it was before.
+Otherwise I do not know what the screenshot means and then I have to look back up, read the text again.)

 The overview provides you information on the: